evmcnb/quartz/content/full/peripheral neuropathy.md

 In demyelinating peripheral neuropathies such as Guillain Barre Syndrome, the weakness may be proximal and thus stimulates myopathic disease

 **Axonal degeneration** - most common pathology
-- Systemic, metabolic, toxic and [[Nutritional disorders]]
+- Systemic, metabolic, toxic and [[Full/Nutritional disorders]]
 - Damaged axons degenerate distally
 - Predilection for large diameter and long fibres
 - EMG records show fibrillation potentials
 - Within a week nerve becomes electrically inert

 **Segmental demyelination** - destruction of the myelin sheath leaving the axon intact
-- Slowing of nerve conduction - inflammatory process [[full/Multiple Sclerosis]]
+- Slowing of nerve conduction - inflammatory process [[Full/Multiple Sclerosis]]
 - Electrophysiological studies helpful to differentiating

 **Neuronopathies** - cell bodies of axons anterior horn cells or dorsal root ganglia are primarily affected